This is not a paid promotion, this is Fan Affairs, and I'm probably the only 'Hamisu Breaker's fan in South-West, Nigeria.

 Their folk music has contributed significantly to the development of Nigerian music.
-However, the inability to understand the hausa language has hindered the rate of acceptance just as songs of any language you don’t understand.
-People listen to music they can understand, even if it is not lyrically dope.
+However, the inability to understand the Hausa language has hindered the rate of acceptance just as songs of any language you don't understand.
+People tend to listen to music they can understand, even if it lacked lyricism.

 However, music is can be a form of adventure to those who love it and see it as such.

-Personally, on days I can’t caught flight, I travel the world through music.
-I’m not capping, when I tell you my playlist is crazily diverse.
-On it, you’d see all types of genre from different parts of the world, from native Russian music, to Fuji music, Indian songs, and few of Namadingo’s records like ‘Maury‘.
+Personally, on some days, I travel the world through music.
+I'm not capping, when I tell you my playlist is so diverse.
+On it, you'd see all types of genre from different parts of the world, from native Russian music, to Fuji music, Indian songs.
+You will see few of Namadingo's records like 'Maury'.
 Of course there are many like me.
-People who loves and explores the world through music.
+People who explores the world through music.

 And oh!, Namadingo is an African artist from Malawi.
 Fondly called 'Dr Namandigo' by his fans on YouTube, known for the mash-up he did with the late Giddess Chalamanda titled 'Linny Hoo'.

-Although, the likes of Magnito, MI Abaga, Sixfootplus, ClassiQ and host of others, are doing Hausa raps, Hamisu is not rapping, but he is taking the production to another level by infusing modern beat without loosing its touch.
+Although, the likes of Magnito, MI Abaga, Sixfootplus, ClassiQ and host of others, are doing Hausa raps, Hamisu is not rapping, but has taken the production to another level by infusing modern beat without loosing its touch.
 First off;

 Who is Hamisu Breaker?